Buyer Beware vs. Fiduciary Duty

 CIT Group Inc. Prospectus Supplement

-It is our opinion that it is ridiculous to expect most Americans to be able to adequately interpret 72 pages of “disclosure” (and this is only the supplement to the initial disclosure document).
+In our opinion it’s ridiculous to expect most Americans to be able to adequately interpret 72 pages of “disclosure” (and this is only the supplement to the initial disclosure document).

 Yet the world of FINRA regulation provides the framework for a Prudential spokesman to proclaim: